AppFlowy-IO/AppFlowy-Docs/essential-documentation/contribute-to-appflowy/blog-post-work-in-progress/appflowy-with-supabase-wip.md

 ```

-### File Storage(WIP)
+## File Storage
 File storage in AppFlowy is still under development.

 Once implemented, users will be able to store images, videos, documents, and various other file types.

-### Self-Hosting
+## Self-Hosting

 We've tried to make the process of self-hosting AppFlowy as straightforward as possible.
 Please follow the steps below to guide you through the process: